NaomiEisen/llm-d-rl-verl-integration/README.md

 After all vLLM replicas are up:

-1. `EPPAgentLoopManager` spawns `LlmdActor`, a Ray actor pinned to the head node, passing all replica addresses.
+1. `EnvoyAgentLoopManager` creates `LlmdActor` — a Ray actor **pinned to the head node** that starts EPP and Envoy.
-2. The actor writes `/tmp/epp-endpoints.yaml` and starts the EPP subprocess, waiting until its gRPC health check passes.
-3. The returned EPP gRPC address is passed to `EPPLLMClient`, which is injected into every `AgentLoopWorker`.
+2. The actor:
+   a.
+Writes the EPP endpoints YAML on the head node.
+   b.
+Starts the EPP subprocess.
+   c.
+Returns EPP gRPC address.
+3. `_create_llm_client` builds `EPPLLMClient` with that address.

 ### Config variables